joey-qytyku/OS-90-i386/docs/README.md

 -|-|-
 Type C| i386      | ~
 Type B| i486      | ISAPNP
-Type A| Pentium   | PCI, ISAPNP, UHCI
+Type A| Pentium   | PCI, ISAPNP

 # Build from Source

 A Unix-like environment

-The makefile probably needs to be modified to refference the appropriate toolchain.
+The makefile needs to be modified to refference the appropriate toolchain.

 NASM, DOSBox, git, qemu, and make must be installed.
 Once everything is set up, simply type ./Build.sh (chmod +x Build.sh if it does not work).